RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--no-bar`: Disable showing progress bars.
 This is useful when running in non-interactive contexts (such as CI jobs) or on platforms/terminals that don't handle the progress bars well.
 - `--error`/`-e`: show full output of failing commands using `--error`.
 The default is to show a short snippet only.
 - `--force-build`: Force rebuilding binaries instead of reusing cached version.
-- `--languages`: select a languages to use.
-The languages should be specified by a language code like `en` or `nl`.
+- `--languages`: select languages to use for LaTeX commands.
+The languages should be specified by language codes like `en` or `nl`.

 # Problem development